nadyakant/Data_Analyst_Portfolio/README.md

 ## HTML and JavaScript Dashboard

-This Visualization dives a little deeper into the fatal cases of shark attacks around the world, including the fatal to non-fatal attacks ratio, number of fatal attacks by hour of the day, by year and by country.
+This Visualization dives a little into the fatal cases of shark attacks around the world, including the fatal to non-fatal attacks ratio, number of fatal attacks by hour of the day, by year and by country.

 ![Dashboard](https://raw.githubusercontent.com/nadyakant/data-project/main/PNGs/HTML%20and%20JS.png)

+## Jupyter Notebook Analysis - Python

+A deeper study of Shark Attacks around the world using Python, Pandas, Numpy and Matplotlib with Jupyter Notebook.
+This analysis leads to important statements on shark attack fatality, frequency of occurance by country, by year and whether the case was provoked or not.
+Plan of the study:

+I. Importing, Cleaning and Formatting Data

+- Importing Data
+- Joining 2 Data Frames
+- Cleaning the data frame
+- Augmenting our data with additional columns
+- Replacing NaN values with 0s

+II.
+Vusualization and Analysis

+- Fatal to Non-fatal Cases
+- Calculating new values
+- Provoked and unprovoked cases
+- Provoked and unprovoked cases